Handling false positives

-As with any automated scanning tool, Burp Suite Enterprise Edition might occasionally highlight issues that you decide are false positives.
+As with any automated scanning tool, Burp Suite Enterprise Edition might occasionally highlight issues that, on closer inspection, turn out to be false positives.
 This could be because you decide after manual testing that the issue is not really present, or it could be that you are aware of the issue but want to keep this behavior despite the potential vulnerabilities that are associated with it.

-You can mark it as a false positive by either clicking the "Mark as false positive" button from the issue details page, or by hovering over an issue in the list of scan results and clicking the "FP" icon that appears on the right of the page.
+You can mark it as a false positive either by clicking the "Mark as false positive" button from the issue details page, or by hovering over an issue in the list of scan results and clicking the "FP" icon that appears.

 Issues marked as false positives will be labeled as such in the list of issues and "grayed out".
-They will also be removed from the statistics and metrics displayed in the dashboards.
+They will also be removed from the statistics and charts displayed in the dashboards.

 http://example.comand marked it as a false positive, even if the same issue was found at

-https://example.com, it would not be automatically treated as a false positive if you select this option.
+https://example.com, it would not be automatically treated as a false positive.

 - All issues of this type in the current scan only: Marks all issues of this type as false positives but only for the current scan.